Am I eligible for Tele-counseling Services at CAPS?

 - Have a private location for attending scheduled appointments with no distractions.
 CAPS can work with you to identify a private space if you are not able to access one.

 Not eligible?
 CAPS can still help you navigate to services that can meet your needs!
 Call us at (814) 863-0395.

+CAPS provides short-term individual counseling for students whose needs can best be met through a brief and solution-focused treatment modality.
 Short-term individual counseling helps students gain a deeper understanding of the sources of their difficulties.
-These insights are then translated into plans for action that the student can carry out in his or her daily life.
-For issues that would be better resolved through a longer-term individual approach, an appropriate referral to a community provider may be recommended.
+These insights are then translated into plans for action that the student can carry out in their daily life.
+For concerns that would be better resolved through a longer-term individual approach, an appropriate referral to a community provider may be recommended.
 Read more about considerations for setting up therapy or psychiatric services in the community.